All Episodes

 That must be a transgression of some kind.

-I th you had to hear this to believe it, folks.
+You had to hear this to believe it, folks.

-They think this is all a fantasy?
+They think this is all a fantasy.

 They think all of this is a fantasy, and 9-11 never happened.

-And they say that McCain became a fan to pander to neocons?
+And they say that McCain became a fan to pander to neocons.

 He's a genuine fan of the program.

-He called and wanted to go out there for a uh set visit, and they gave him a cameo.
+He called and wanted to go out there for a set visit, and they gave him a cameo.

 Well, why is the left so afraid of this?